 Brett Perriman Jr. joined Meals on Wheels Atlanta in 2011.
 Brett holds a Master’s degree in Social Work from the University of Georgia and has been working in the field of social work for the last eight years.
 Brett worked for the state of Georgia prior to joining the MOWA team as a case manager for children and families and as a behavioral specialist prior to that.
 Brett has spent countless hours as an undergraduate student volunteering with the local inner-city youth with a program called “Rattler Pals”.
 Brett continues to volunteer with organizations that can benefit from his education or hard work.
 Brett’s passions include senior advocacy, social justice and child welfare.
 Brett is currently working on obtaining his doctorate degree in educational leadership.

-Joshua Rumohr joined Meals On Wheels Atlanta in April 2016 as the Director of Neighborhood Senior Centers.
-He is responsible for the daily oversight of programming and operations for all seven neighborhood senior centers.
-He also serves as the Center Manager for the Dogwood Senior Center.
+Joshua Rumohr joined Meals On Wheels Atlanta in April 2016.
 Joshua graduated from the University of North Georgia with a Bachelor’s Degree in Psychology and a Minor in Gerontology.
 He brings experience in wellness assessment and programming for seniors, sales and marketing, and also academic research in the field of gerontology.
 Prior to joining MOWA, Joshua was at Ivy Springs Manor, an assisted living community, where he served as both Director of Excitement (Activities Director), and Community Relations Director.
 Joshua has also been a member of the Georgia Army National Guard with Bravo Company 2nd Battalion, 121st Infantry Regiment in Newnan, Georgia since he enlisted in 2008.
 He and his wife enjoy spending time outside with their three dogs; Bandit, Delilah, and Kodiak.